 American Anglicans dropped the name "Anglican" after the Revolutionary War and adopted the name "Episcopalian," (which derives from the Greek word episkopos, meaning "bishop" in reference to one aspect of our system of ecclesiastical government).
 The Church in Scotland (which is also part of the Anglican Communion) is known as "the Scottish Episcopal Church" for similar reasons.
-Canadian Anglicans retained the original nomenclature, as do, of course British Anglicans.
+Canadian Anglicans retrained the original nomenclature, as do, of course British Anglicans.
 British, Canadians, and Americans continue to form the core of the ex-pat community at St. Paul's Anglican Church.

 Each national branch of the Anglican Communion has its own unique name: The Church of South Africa, The Anglican Church of Canada, the Anglican Church of Mexico, the Holy Catholic Church of Japan, and the Scottish Episcopal Church are all part of the one worldwide Anglican Communion.
+An unfortunate schismatic group in the United States had tried to appropriate the name "Anglican," but they are not in Communion with Canterbury and fly a false flag.

-St. Paul's is part of the Anglican Church of Mexico: The roots of the Anglican Church in Mexico are fascinating, and a more complete history written by the Right Reverend Carlos Touche-Porter, former Primate of Mexico and current Bishop of the Diocese of Mexico, is available upon request.
+St. Paul's is part of the Anglican Church of Mexico: The roots of the Anglican Church in Mexico are fascinating, and a more complete history written by the Right Reverend Carlos Touche-Porter, former Primate of Mexico and retired Bishop of the Diocese of Mexico, is available upon request.

 In 1859 a group of Roman Catholic clergy and laity who had defended the new Mexican Constitution found themselves excommunicated by the Roman Catholic Church.
 The group was led by Father Manuel Aguilar and were popularly known as the Constitutional Fathers.
-They organized themselves into an independent religious group... "the Mexican Catholic Apostolic Society"...and adopted the American Book of Common Prayer, translated into Spanish in 1851.
+They organized themselves into an independent religious group..."the Mexican Catholic Apostolic Society"...and adopted the American Book of Common Prayer, translated into Spanish in 1851.
 Priests were allowed to marry and for all practical purposes the Society adopted the Anglican Tradition.